Projects

 Project B03

-Generation, molecular characteristics and effector mechanisms of CSF2+-T-cells in graft-versus-host disease.
+Generation, molecular characteristics and effector mechanisms of CSF2+ T cells in GvHD

 Site: Erlangen